kubernetes/community/contributors/design-proposals/containerized-mounter-pod.md

     * The only exception are kernel modules.
 They are not portable across distros and they *should* be on the host.
 * It is expected that these daemon sets will run privileged pods that will see host's `/proc`, `/dev`, `/sys`, `/var/lib/kubelet` and such.
 Especially `/var/lib/kubelet` must be mounted with shared mount propagation so kubelet can see mounts created by the pods.
 * The pods with mount utilities should run some simple init as PID 1 that reaps zombies of potential fuse daemons.
-* The pods with mount utilities run a daemon with gRPC server that implements `VolumExecService` defined below.
+* The pods with mount utilities run a daemon with gRPC server that implements `ExecService` defined below.
   * Upon starting, this daemon puts a UNIX domain socket into `/var/lib/kubelet/plugin-sockets/` directory on the host.
 This way, kubelet is able to discover all pods with mount utilities on a node.
   * Kubernetes will ship implementation of this daemon that creates the socket on the right place and simply executes anything what kubelet asks for.